Vizzuality/workshop-ai-llms/README.md

 ## Overview

-This repository contains a collection of Jupyter notebooks that perform various tasks.
-To make use of these notebooks, you will need to set up a Python 3.11 environment and install the required libraries.
+This repository contains a collection of Jupyter notebooks with examples of how to work with Langchain, LLMs, vector databases, and APIs.
+You must set up a Python 3.11 environment and install the required libraries to use these notebooks.

 ## Getting Started